Phase boundaries in algebraic conformal QFT: Extensions and Q-systems

-The upshot of this discussion is \begin{theorem} \cite{LR95} Let $\A$ be a (conformal) QFT, and $A=(\theta,w,x)$ a Q-system in $\DHR_0(\A)$ of dimension $d_A$.
+\begin{theorem} \cite{LR95} Let $\A$ be a (conformal) QFT, and $A=(\theta,w,x)$ a Q-system in $\DHR_0(\A)$ of dimension $d_A$.
 Then there is a (unique up to isomorphism) QFT $\B$ with local algebras \eref{BO=AOv} and an irreducible embedding $\iota:\A\to \B$ such that $A$ is the Q-system associated with this extension.
 The dimension $\dim(\iota)$ equals the dimension $d_A$. $\B$ is relatively local w.r.t.\ $\A$, and $\B$ is local iff \be \eps_{\theta,\theta}\, x = x \ee holds.
 The conditional expectation $\mu:\B\to\A$ extends the vacuum state on $\A$ to a vacuum state on $\B$, such that the GNS representation of its restriction to $\A$ is equivalent to $\theta$. \end{theorem}

 Here, $\DHR_0(\A)$ is the full braided subcategory of DHR endomorphisms of finite dimension.
 Notice that the objects of $\DHR_0(\A)$ are just the finitely reducible objects of $\DHR(\A)$ if $\A$ is completely rational.
 For a more ``physical'' interpretation of the extension, see the \sref{s:charged} below.